abyssDS/sfmlWiki/FAQ.md

 ### <a name="system-unicode"/>Does SFML support Unicode?

 SFML supports the input and display of international characters, via the UTF-16 encoding.
-Input is provided via sf::Event::TextEntered, and display via sf::String.
+Input is provided via sf::Event::TextEntered as sf::String and can be display with sf::Text.

 ### <a name="system-string-convert"/>How do I convert from sf::String to &lt;type&gt; and vice-versa?